 “You can get a good workout using only your bodyweight, and if you know the right moves, space constraints won’t be a problem,” he added.
 This only means that you have zero excuse not to exercise at home.

-Do you too need to kit out your home gym with a complete array of equipment?
+Do you too need to kit out your exercise area with a complete array of equipment?
 According to Tulio, this is not necessarily the case.
 You can start with the most basic pieces of gym equipment.

 “Basic equipment would be dumbbells in various weights, kettlebells in various weights, an exercise mat and skipping rope.
 You can do a lot of different workouts with these,” he said.